AndrewDongminYoo/docs-trunk-io-ko/check/advanced-setup/actions/configuration.md

----
-description: enabling and writing your own actions
----

 # Configuration

+enabling and writing your own actions.

 Actions are defined and enabled in the `actions` section of [`trunk.yaml`](https://docs.trunk.io/check/reference/trunk-yaml).